 I am a bit embarrassed that I am now just writing this post after three years of regularly sharing information about kid’s and eating.
 How and where your child is sitting to eat can have a HUGE impact on the success of a meal!
 Surprised?
 Don’t believe me?
 I know it sounds like a minor factor to consider when feeding your child (or baby), but if your child isn’t positioned correctly they may have more difficulty swallowing, and thus be more likely to choke.

 Additionally, without the proper trunk support, eating may be so taxing that they would rather just skip it, or at least end a meal sooner than they would have.
 Another wrinkle here is that improper seating often leaves kids very wiggly in their chairs (i.e.: changing positions often, falling off the chair, and leaning on the table or other chairs).
-These behaviors make it hard for the child to focus on their meal, and are totally annoying distracting for adults.
+These behaviors make it hard for the child to focus on their meal, and are totally distracting for adults.
 I often hear parents redirecting their children to “Sit up straight,” or “Don’t lean on the table.”
 But, if they are sitting in an adult sized chair with nothing under their feet those really aren’t fair requests.

 I mentioned this topic briefly in, Common Mistakes Parents Make, because kids are often very good at manipulating their way into “big boy/girl seats”, and it appears harmless.
 After all, it does seem a bit easier because you don’t have to strap your child into a booster seat or high chair anymore.
 Maybe cleaning out the booster is a pain, or getting one is an extra expense?
 Whatever the reason, I can see how many parents allow their kids to eat on adult chairs.
 My hope is that I can give you some simple solutions and motivation to make the change so that meal time is easier for your child and less annoying for you.
 In addition, sitting with support allows for more effective practice of various fine-motor skills (i.e.: cutting, writing, coloring, etc.) and homework.